khandelwalvidhisha-stack/Zepto_SQL_project/README.md

 # 🛒 Zepto E-commerce SQL Data Analyst Portfolio Project
 This is a real-world data analyst portfolio project based on an e-commerce inventory dataset scraped from [Zepto](https://www.zeptonow.com/) — one of India’s fastest-growing quick-commerce startups.
+The objective is to extract business insights from messy, real-world data using SQL; just like analysts working in retail, quick-commerce, or supply chain domains.